woganmay/laravel-runtime/README.md

   * `artisan schedule:run` every minute via Supervisor
   * `openssh-client` for the `ssh` and `scp` commandline utilities

+* In the Omnibus image:
+  * The App + Worker images combined
+  * Includes apache, php-fpm and supervisor for Horizon

 These images publish to a public repository.

 ## Sample: Dockerfile for App container